-This article provides a detailed response to: Difference between goal and ambition in business management?
-For a comprehensive understanding of Goal Setting, we also include relevant case studies for further reading and links to Goal Setting best practice resources.
+This article provides a detailed response to: Goal vs. Ambition: What's the Difference?
+[Business Management Guide] For a comprehensive understanding of Goal Setting, we also include relevant case studies for further reading and links to Goal Setting best practice resources.

 TABLE OF CONTENTS